tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/Configuration.md

 ## Asp.Net Core Configuration providers

-In Asp.Net Core a `Configuration Provider` is a software entity which reads information, in the form of `Key-Value` pairs, stored in a wide number of sources, such as disk files, environment variables, database tables, etc.
+In Asp.Net Core a `Configuration Provider` is a software entity which reads information, in the form of `Key-Value` pairs, stored in a wide number of `Configuration Sources`, such as JSON or XML files, Environment Variables, Command Line parameters, Azure Key Vault, etc.

-In Asp.Net Core there is number of [configuration providers](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/#configuration-providers) available.
+In Asp.Net Core there is number of built-in [configuration providers](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/#configuration-providers) available representing these various configuration sources.

 The most commonly used configuration provider in Asp.Net Core applications is the [JSON configuration provider](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/#json-configuration-provider).

+Asp.Net Core merges the various configuration sources into a single configuration system.
+The configuration sources are consolidated into a hierarchical structure of `Key-Value` pairs, similar to a file system.
+That consolidated result has a tree structure where `Nodes` are the `Configuration Sections`.

 ## The internals of Asp.Net Core configuration